-Our solution for mine shaft inspection routine is designed for underground mines in order to provide safe and more effective mining operations.
-The software component of this solution is called Shaft Inspector and it is usually used for post-processing of 3-dimensional laser scanning data collected by Mine Shaft Scanning System (MS3) which is a tool for the regular inspections, monitoring and profiling of mineshafts.
+Our solution for mine shaft inspection solution is designed to provide safe and more effective underground mining operations.
+Shaft Inspection, the software component, is used for post-processing of 3D laser scanning data collected by our Mine Shaft Scanning System (MS3) – a tool for the inspection, monitoring and profiling of mineshafts.

-Shaft Inspector consists of a few principle software components:
+Shaft Inspector consists of the following key software components:

-Purpose separation of components gives an opportunity to review, to amend, to change or even to substitute parts of each module without affecting other modules in order to tune up the solution to meet client’s requirements.
-Logical connection between the modules facilitates an effective work flow for data processing in order to make it fast, convenient and well controlled.
+Separation of components allows users to review, amend, change, or substitute parts of each module without affecting other modules.
+The logical connection between the modules facilitates an effective workflow for data processing.

-The work flow suggested by Shaft Inspector imposes the following stages of implementation:
+Shaft Inspector involves the following stages of implementation:

-1. The creation of a mineshaft constructive elements database
+1. Creation of a mineshaft constructive elements database

 The constructive element database is the informational heart of the technology.
-It can be effectively used either as a separate product or in combination with MS3.
-The constructive element database may assist technical personnel in providing a fast and convenient way to keep track of all the changes, construction work, modifications and repairs done inside the mine shaft and/or its headgear.
+It can be used either separately or in combination with MS3.
+The constructive element database assists technical personnel by providing a fast and convenient method for tracking all changes, construction, modifications, and repairs done inside of the mine shaft and/or to its headgear.

-- From the existing drawings of the mine shaft (elevations, layouts, cross-sections, etc.) in any contemporary engineering CAD formats.
+- From the existing drawings of the mine shaft (elevations, layouts, cross-sections, etc.) in any CAD format or,

-Both methods can be combined in certain cases for higher quality of the results.
-Special semi-automated tools assist in the creation of mine shaft constructive elements database.
+Both methods can be combined in for higher quality results.
+Semi-automated tools assist in creating the mine shaft constructive elements database.

-Each mine shaft is unique, so the main challenge for the designers of MS3 is to configure the generic MS3 system for the particular mine shaft conditions.
+Each mine shaft is unique.
+The main challenge for the designers of MS3 is to configure the generic MS3 system for conditions in each mine shaft.

 3. Processing the initial scan and updating the initial model

-After assembly of the device it is necessary to make the initial real scan.
-The initial mine shaft model made from the original technical drawings could be sometimes generalised or not sufficiently accurate.
-The first real scan provides an opportunity to improve the accuracy of the mine shaft constructive elements database, sometimes to update it with the newly installed elements and to make an amendment to the description of topology, metrical and other properties.
-It is also required at this step to define all deviation tolerances for sets of parameters that are subject to an inspection check.
+After assembling the device, it is necessary to perform an initial scan.
+The first real scan provides an opportunity to improve the accuracy of the mine shaft constructive elements database, update it with the newly installed elements, and amend the description of topology, metrical and other properties.
+This step also requires the definition of all deviation tolerances for sets of parameters that are subject to an inspection check.

-- the mineshaft element database is reviewed taking into account the differences revealed between the preliminary “theoretical” description of elements and the initial “real” scanning results.
-The description of elements should be put in a compliance with the actual status;
+- The mineshaft element database is reviewed considering the differences revealed between the preliminary “theoretical” description of elements and the initial “real” scanning results.
+The description of elements should reflect the actual status.

-- the obtained database is set up as an etalon (template) for any further automated inspections;
+- This database is set up as a template for further automated inspections.

-The mining laws which are stipulated in practically all countries with a mineral-extracting industry state that a mine shaft inspections must take place on a regular basis and according to certain schedules: once a day, once a week, once a month etc. In the MS3 technological paradigm this means that new scans will be captured and uploaded to the database regularly, following the predetermined schedule of inspections.
-Scanning can be also complemented by digital high resolution coloured photos or videos taken simultaneously.
+Mining laws, stipulated in nearly all countries with a mineral-extracting industry, state that mine shaft inspections must take place on a regular basis in accordance with certain schedules: daily, weekly, monthly, etc. This means that new scans will be captured and uploaded to the MS3 database regularly, following the predetermined schedule of inspections.
+Scanning can be also complemented by digital high resolution, colored photos or videos taken simultaneously.

 As soon as the new scan becomes available Shaft Inspector begins the processing.
 The following logic is implemented:

-- the comparison of the last scan with both the etalon (template) shaft model and a previous scan is made in order to locate problematic areas including cracks in lining, misalignment of pipelines, buntons and guides, etc. and to visually highlight all elements and zones that have undergone some changes;
+- Comparison of the last scan with both the template shaft model and a previous scan, is required to identify problematic areas including cracks in lining, misalignment of pipelines, buntons and guides, etc., and to visually highlight changes to all elements and zones.

-- using built-in algorithms, the engineer responsible for mine shaft operations generates a repair and maintenance order or a job card (to fix the revealed problems) based on the report analysis and a visual analysis of the last scan and provided pictures;
+- Using built-in algorithms, the engineer responsible for mine shaft operations generates a repair and maintenance order or a job card (to fix problems) based on report and visual analysis of the last scan and pictures.